 An investment arbitration tribunal may in practice be an investor’s sole (effective) recourse to justice for reparation of losses suffered arising out of its investment.
-It is therefore important that notions of equity, merit and fairness are not allowed to dominate decisions on whether or not to award moral damages, at the expense of a proper assessment of the full extent of damages suffered by the investor and how that can be repaired.
+It is important, therefore, that notions of equity, merit and fairness are not allowed to dominate decisions on whether or not to award moral damages at the expense of a proper assessment of the full extent of damages suffered by the investor and how that can be repaired.

-Finally, while respondent states have increasingly brought counterclaims for moral damages, to date, such claims have been unsuccessful.
+Finally, although respondent states have increasingly brought counterclaims for moral damages, to date such claims have been unsuccessful.
 For example, in Europe Cement v.
 Turkey, Turkey claimed compensation for reputational injury and injury to its international standing through the bringing of a baseless claim.
 Although the tribunal dismissed the claim because of an absence of exceptional circumstances, such as physical duress, it deemed that Turkey’s potential reputational damage would be remedied by the wording and reasoning in the award and the award of costs.
 In Amto v.
 Ukraine, Ukraine presented a claim of ‘non-material injury’ to its reputation based on the allegations made before the tribunal.
 The tribunal dismissed Ukraine’s request on the basis that no counterclaim of that nature could be brought under the Energy Charter Treaty.
-More recently, in Iberdrola v Guatemala (II), an UNCITRAL tribunal held that the investor’s claims were barred by the res judicata effects of a prior ICSID award.
-Guatemala counterclaimed for breach of the relevant treaty’s fork-in-the-road provision, and asked that the tribunal should ‘sanction the Claimant for its ‘systematic and abusive resubmission of the same claim’.
+In Iberdrola v.
+Guatemala (II), an UNCITRAL tribunal held that the investor’s claims were barred by the res judicata effects of a prior award by the International Centre for the Settlement of Investment Disputes.
+Guatemala counterclaimed for breach of the relevant treaty’s fork-in-the-road provision and asked that the tribunal should ‘sanction the Claimant for its systematic and abusive resubmission of the same claim’.
 In this regard, Guatemala sought no less than US$2 million in moral damages.
 The tribunal found that it lacked jurisdiction over the counterclaim, but the formulation of Guatemala’s request for moral damages nonetheless reflects a growing inclination to invoke moral damages to penalise a party for its conduct, rather than to compensate a party’s alleged losses.

 Given the overlap between participants (among users, counsel and arbitrators) in investment treaty arbitration and commercial arbitration, it is possible that the non-compensatory notion of moral damages in the former may begin to influence the award of moral damages in the latter.
 Such a development would have profound consequences if tribunals decide to award moral damages not on the basis of the applicable law but on the basis of equity.